Blunk-electronic/ET/script_command_set.md

 ```
 board led_driver set zone fill solid # hatched
 ```
-The width of borders and fill lines:
+The linewidth of the zone dictates the linewidth of borders and fill lines.
+Currently this setting also applies to the linewidth of thermal relief spokes.
 ```
 board led_driver set zone width 0.35
 ```